OrgaNiUS/OrgaNiUS/client/docs.md

 Example "ta do" will match "Task Done".

+The user can click on the "+" icon to create a new personal Task.

-The tasks can also be dragged and dropped into different positions. (to be implemented)
+The tasks can also be dragged and dropped into different positions.

-With the expand button on the bottom right, the user can expand the To-Do List into a grid view that takes up the entire page. (to be implemented)
+With the expand button on the bottom right, the user can expand the To-Do List into a grid view that takes up the entire page.

 ### Scheduler

-The user can see their tasks and events in this calendar-like view. (to be implemented)
+The user can see their tasks and events in this calendar-like view.

+The user can click on the "+" icon to create a new personal Event.

 ### Timeline